openstack-archive/tricircle/doc/source/api_v1.rst

 Pod Binding
 ===========
 A pod binding represents a mapping relationship between tenant and pod.
-Pods are classified into different categories.
+Pods for local Neutron are classified into different categories.
 A tenant will be bound to different pod groups for different purposes.
+Only the pod for local Neutron could be bound with a tenant.
+Pod for central Neutron serves as the coordinator of networking automation across local Neutron servers.

 +------------------+------------+---------------------+-------------------------------------+
 |**GET**           |/bindings   |                     |Retrieve Pod Binding List            |